Jahlil Okafor: Detroit Pistons (2020–2021)

 On December 1, 2020, Okafor signed with the Detroit Pistons.

 On September 4, 2021, he and Sekou Doumbouya were traded to the Brooklyn Nets in exchange for DeAndre Jordan.
 Five days later, the Nets waived Okafor.

 On September 22, 2021, Okafor signed with the Atlanta Hawks.
 However, he was waived on October 11.

 Zhejiang Lions (2022)

 On February 23, 2022, Okafor signed with the Zhejiang Lions.
 His G League rights were acquired by the Mexico City Capitanes in September 2022.

-Capitanes de Ciudad de México (2022–2023)
+Mexico City Capitanes (2022–2023)

-On November 4, 2022, Okafor was named to the opening night roster for the Capitanes de Ciudad de México.
+On November 4, 2022, Okafor was named to the opening night roster for the Mexico City Capitanes.

-Delaware Blue Coats (2023–present)

-On February 4, 2023, Okafor was traded, along with Shabazz Napier, Bruno Caboclo, and Matt Mooney to the Delaware Blue Coats in exchange for Skylar Mays, Justin Robinson, and Raphiael Putney.
+On February 4, 2023, Okafor's rights were traded, along with Shabazz Napier, Bruno Caboclo, and Matt Mooney to the Delaware Blue Coats in exchange for Skylar Mays, Justin Robinson, and Raphiael Putney.
+However, he never played for Delaware.

+Casademont Zaragoza (2023)

+On July 17, 2023, Okafor signed with Casademont Zaragoza of the Liga ACB.

+Capitanes de Arecibo (2024)

+On February 7, 2024, Okafor signed with Capitanes de Arecibo.

+Indiana Pacers / Mad Ants (2024–2025)

+On October 15, 2024, Okafor signed with the Indiana Pacers, but was waived that day.
+On October 27, Okafor joined the Indiana Mad Ants where he was selected to 2024 All Showcase team and the 2025 Up Next Game during the 2024–25 season.
+On February 10, 2025, Okafor signed a 10-day contract with the Pacers.

+Levanga Hokkaido (2025–present)

+On July 7, 2025, Okafor signed with Levanga Hokkaido.